AD Blocker Detected

 If you are interested in learning more about this fascinating practice, consider the following resources:

-• The Yoga Sutras: Reading a translation or interpretation of Patanjali’s words can help you understand much more about Yoga Chitta Vritti Nirodha and the Chitta Vritti thought types.
+• The Yoga Sutras: Reading a translation or interpretation of Patanjali’s words can help you understand more about Yoga Chitta Vritti Nirodha and the Chitta Vritti thought types.

 Conclusion

 People are drawn to yoga because of its positive effects on both the body and the mind, and almost nowhere is this so clear as with the phrase Yoga Chitta Vritti Nirodha.
-First spoken by Patanjali nearly 2,000 years ago, it still serves as a guiding force for modern yogic practice always using a yoga mat.
+First spoken by Patanjali nearly 2,000 years ago, it still serves as a guiding force for modern yogic practice, always using a quality yoga mat.

 Learning more about this mantra and how its truth can apply to everyday life will help you become a more well-rounded and meditative yogi.